No this isn't some kind of trick. It is definitely a treat.

 5. The Markup List presents the list of markups in the order the markups were created.
 Since our sample design had 15 sheets, it would have been nice to be able to sort the list by sheet number.
 This would have helped me locate who added the highlights and freehand sketches on the various sheets.

-6. For a 2D design, Project Freewheel currently limits the user to "zoom to fit" in terms of zooming out.
+6. For a 2D design, Project Freewheel currently limits the user to "zoom to fit"regarding zooming out.
 Why zoom so far out to see areas outside the printable page?
-This helps users in navigation.
+Constraining the zoom helps users in navigation.
 But if Project Freewheel is to provide this convenience, it must ensure that collaboration markups do not go outside of the visible area.

 One of the markup items got clipped.
 When we released Project Freewheel 1.0.1, we knew that there was no way to delete an inadvertent markup.
 This capability can be considered for a future release.
 Based on some of the callouts in this session, we see that deletion would have come in handy.